airpair/aws-lambda-stream-processing/post.md

 Being able to react to events without needing to constantly run (and pay for) EC2 instances opens up new ways to use existing tools.
-[Hugo-lambda][hugolambda] takes advantage of Lambda to rebuild a static site when changes are made.
+[Hugo-lambda][hugolambda] rebuilds a static site from source whenever a change is uploaded to S3.

 It's likely the cheapest hosted [CMS][cms] around.
 Using S3 [website hosting][s3web] for generated content, [Route53][r53] for DNS, and Lambda to